 Memory Care at The Culpeper offers two separate contract options.
 The first is a fee-for-service continuing care contract.
 It requires a one-time entrance fee and a monthly fee for Memory Care residents.

-If you prefer to move in without paying an entrance fee, we offer a month-by-month rental fee contract option with a one-month non-refundable deposit.
+If you prefer to move in without paying an entrance fee, we offer a month-by-month rental fee contract option with a $2000 non-refundable deposit.

 With either contract option, if you require an increased level of care — whether for a short recuperative stay or a long-term need — you only pay for Skilled Nursing Care, Rehabilitation or other health services on an as-needed basis.